 Frosted cupcakes should be kept in a container in the refrigerator, and will keep well for 2 days.

 While you can freeze them with the frosting, I find it easier to freeze them before frosting as they are easier to store.
 Plus the whipped cream frosting will be best fresh!

 Let the cupcakes cool completely, wrap them individually with foil or plastic wrap, and place in an airtight container or resealable bag.
 They will keep up to 3 months.

 Thaw at room temperature before frosting and decorating.

 These cupcakes are perfect on their own decorated with a fresh lemon slice, candied lemon peel, or gummy lemon wedges.
-Top them with some festive yellow sprinkles or candy jello grapes for Easter.
+Top them with some festive yellow sprinkles or candy grapes for Easter.
 Hollow out the centers and fill them with lemon curd for a fun surprise, or get adventurous and drizzle them with chocolate sauce.

 Lemon Cupcakes with Whipped Lemon Frosting